Equivariant Variance Estimation for Multiple Change-point Model: Variance estimation

 where the mean vector $\btheta=(\theta_1,...,\theta_n)^{\top}$ is piecewise constant, and $\btau=(\tau_1,...,\tau_J)^{\top}$ is the location vector of change points.
 We assume that the noises $\{\v_i\}_{i=1}^n$ are independent and identically distributed (i.i.d.) with $\E(\v_1)=0$ and $\Var(\v_1)=\sigma^2>0$.

 Many estimators for the variance or standard deviation of the additive noise have been employed in recent works on change-point detection.
-For example, \cite{fryzlewicz2014wild} uses a median absolute deviation (MAD) estimator \citep{hampel1974influence}, defined by
+One is the median absolute deviation (MAD) estimator \citep{hampel1974influence}, defined by

 where $\med(\bX)$ is the median of the vector $\bX=(X_1,...,X_n)^{\top}$, the constant 1.4826 the ratio between standard deviation and the third quartile of the Gaussian distribution.
 One advantage of this estimator is that it is robust against outliers.
 Obviously, the method depends on Gaussianity assumption and a sparsity assumption that $\btheta$ is a constant vector except a small number of entries.